cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 sudo apt install php-mysql php-mysqli
 ```

-And then restart Apache2 and MySQL:
+And then restart Apache and MySQL:

 ```
 sudo systemctl restart apache2